 Ms. Migoni has been very active with the Castleton Artist Training Seminar where she has appeared as Fredrika in A Little Night Music and as Maria in West Side Story.
 She was later asked to join the Castleton Music Festival’s international tour to the Royal Opera House in Muscat, Oman where she performed under the baton of the late Lorin Maazel.

-Ms. Migoni received a Masters of Music in Voice Performance from the University of North Texas and a Bachelors of Music in Vocal Performance from the Cleveland Institute of Music.
+Ms. Migoni received a Masters of Music in Voice Performance from the University of North Texas and a Bachelors of Music in Voice Performance from the Cleveland Institute of Music.

 Claire Potter is an artistic administrator and non-profit consultant based in Chicago, Illinois.
 After initially attending The Cleveland Institute of Music for Viola Performance, Ms. Potter focused her attention on Non-Profit Arts Administration and has subsequently worked with some of the biggest artistic institutions in North America.
 With degrees in Arts Management, Business Administration, and Anthropology, she brings a holistic perspective to organizations looking to grow or diversify their creative output.
 Ms. Potter has worked with a wide range of organizations including The Lyric Opera of Chicago, The Boston Symphony Orchestra, Chicago Sinfonietta, The Old Town School of Folk Music, and, most recently, spent two seasons with The Dallas Opera working in the Marketing and Artistic Departments.
 Her published work can be found in multiple formats including bios for professional musicians, synopses for The Dallas Opera, and ethnographic research on the culture of American Conservatories.
 Her experience working in the Artistic Departments of The Lyric Opera of Chicago and The Dallas Opera, as well as her years working as an arts marketer, gives her exceptional insight into how to market oneself to agents and tier-one opera companies, as well as to the general public.
 Ms. Potter is the Founder and CEO of Sheffield Artistic Consulting.

-Ms. Mamola holds a Master of Music degree from the Cleveland Institute of Music, Bachelors from the Pacific Conservatory of Music, and she is currently working towards a doctorate at the University of North Texas College of Music.
+Ms. Mamola holds a Master of Music degree from the Cleveland Institute of Music, Bachelors from the Pacific Conservatory of Music, and a a doctorate from the University of North Texas College of Music.